OlivierLD/ROB/README.md

 > _**Note**_: We will see later what can be done with Docker.

 ## Build Techniques
-Languages used here are Java, and in some cases Python.
-The Web UI is done in pure HTML5/ES6/CSS3.
+Programming languages used here are Java, and in some cases Python.
+The Web UI is done in pure HTML5/ES6/CSS3, without any external framework.
 The build is done using [`gradle`](https://gradle.org/).
 If you're not familiar with those tools and techniques, check out the [GET_STARTED](./GET_STARTED.md) page.